-Sale of Multiple Businesses or Business Held in Multiple Entities more than one entity or where more than one carveout transaction is underway.
+Sale of Multiple Businesses or Business Held in Multiple Entities

+Tax planning opportunities and hazards become more complex where the divested business is held in more than one entity or where more than one carve-out transaction is underway.
 For example, where a parent corporation is selling both one of its direct subsidiaries and a subsidiary of that direct subsidiary (often referred to as a grand-sub), and the parent and the subsidiary file consolidated US federal income tax returns, a multi-step carve-out transaction may be more tax desirable for the buyer and the seller.